 What you will learn on the Canine First Responder Course

 The course covers both primary canine first aid and secondary care.
-It lasts a full day (from 9am to 5pm) and requires self-study.
+It lasts a full day and requires some self-study.
 You will learn:

 - How to assess the scene/emergency situation